Bucketlist Travels logo

 • Bangkok, Central Thailand, Thailand

-The glittering Grand Palace complex in Bangkok was the home of Thai kings for 150 years and is still considered their spiritual and ceremonial base.
+Constructed in 1782, the complex includes halls, pavilions and temples set around open lawns, gardens and courtyards – it was the home of Thai kings for 150 years and is still considered their spiritual and ceremonial base.
+While the King no longer lives here, it’s still used for ceremonies.

-Decorated in shimmering mosaics and vivid murals, the buildings dazzle the eye, especially Wat Phra Kaew, which houses the famous Emerald Buddha, dating back to the 14th century.
+Decorated in shimmering mosaics and vivid murals, the buildings are incredible, especially the temple of Wat Phra Kaew.

 Good for age: 13+